ChangeWindows/Content/desktop/10158.md

 - New "Phone companion" app
 - New "Microsoft Wi-Fi" app
 - Photos
- - The photos app now supports GIFs
+ - The Photos app now supports GIFs
  - You can now choose to open a picture with another app
 - Insider Hub
  - The Insider Hub has to be activated in "Add features"
- - There Insider Hub has a new icon
+ - The Insider Hub has a new icon

 ### Other features
 - You can now set a timer in the snapping tool